victormakcy/tweet-finder/README.md

 ============

 1. I have removed my personal Twitter api key and seceret.
 To get your own create an application at https://dev.twitter.com/apps
-2. Install the dependencies: npm install -d
+2. Install the dependencies: `npm install`

 Running
 ============

-1. To run locally, run: node server.js
+1. To run locally, run: `node server.js`
 2. Naviagte to http://localhost:8080 to start using